carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-argument-comment.rst

 .. option:: StrictMode

-   When zero (default value), the check will ignore leading and trailing underscores and case when comparing names -- otherwise they are taken into account.
+   When `false` (default value), the check will ignore leading and trailing underscores and case when comparing names -- otherwise they are taken into account.

 .. option:: IgnoreSingleArgument

-   When true, the check will ignore the single argument.
+   When `true`, the check will ignore the single argument.

 .. option:: CommentBoolLiterals

-   When true, the check will add argument comments in the format ``/*ParameterName=*/`` right before the boolean literal argument.
+   When `true`, the check will add argument comments in the format ``/*ParameterName=*/`` right before the boolean literal argument.

 Before: